-Nancy has degrees in music and accounting from Indiana University and Northwestern University.
-She performs as a pianist and oboist with ensembles throughout the Chicago area.
-She was assistant director for finance for Global Mission in the Evangelical Lutheran Church in America.
-Her volunteer activities include experience as camp counselor for St. Thomas Tommy’s Kids grief camp for kids, hosting children who came to the U.S. to receive surgery in Chicago hospitals through Healing the Children., and counseling clients at Hope’s Front Door which connects people in need of immediate assistance with available programs and resources.
+Nancy is an accountant and a musician who performs as a pianist and oboist with ensembles throughout the Chicago area.
+She was assistant director for finance for Global Mission in the Evangelical Lutheran Church in America and currently maintains the financial records for the camp.
+She served as a camp counselor for St. Thomas Tommy’s Kids grief camp for kids.
+She and her husband Andy Tecson have been foster parents hosting children who came to the U.S. to receive surgery in Chicago hospitals through Healing the Children.
 Nancy is a member of Redeemer Lutheran Church in Hinsdale.

 Andy Tecson, Vice President

-Andy is an attorney who is president of Chuhak & Tecson, a Chicago law firm.
+Andy is an attorney at Chuhak & Tecson, a Chicago law firm.
 He represents not for profit entities in healthcare and higher education, churches and faith based organizations, and lending institutions, and closely held businesses in wide array of industries.
 He has served on the boards of approximately 10 not for profit organizations, and leads the ChurchJazz Band, which provides liturgical jazz to worshipping communities (see churchjazz.com).
 Andy is a member of Redeemer Lutheran Church in Hinsdale.

 Ken Jandes, Treasurer